Louis-Paul Motazé

-Louis-Paul Motazé (born 31 January 1959) is a Cameroonian politician who has served in the government of Cameroon as Minister of the Economy since 2015.
-He previously served as Minister of the Economy from 2007 to 2011 and as Secretary-General of the Office of the Prime Minister of Cameroon from 2011 to 2015.
-Since 2 March 2018, he has been Minister of Finance of Cameroon.
+Louis-Paul Motazé (born 31 January 1959) is a Cameroonian politician who has served as Minister of Finance since 2018.
+A member of the Cameroon People's Democratic Movement, he previously served as Minister of the Economy from 2007 to 2011 and from 2015 to 2018, and as Secretary-General of the Office of the Prime Minister of Cameroon from 2011 to 2015.

 Early life and education

 Motazé was born in Bengbis, located in the Dja and Lobo Division of Cameroon's South Region; his parents were Arnold Motazé and Mary Monengono.
 He obtained his secondary education in Sangmelima and then studied at the University of Yaoundé as well as Cameroon's National School of Administration and Magistracy.
 Subsequently, he continued his studies in France, where he received a degree in international transport in 1985.
 After working at the Economic Affairs Division of the Presidency of Cameroon, he worked at Cameroon Shipping Lines from 1984 to 1989 and was the company's Commercial Sub-Director.

 On September 4, 2021, the health of Louis Paul Motaze deteriorated.
 Louis Paul Motaze was then hospitalized at the VIP Pavilion of the Central Hospital of Yaoundé and placed under respiratory assistance is evacuated to Europe.